flarum/docs/extend/quick-start.md

 No, seriously, that's all there is to it.

 Whenever something of importance is about to happen, is happening, or has just happened, Flarum fires an **event**.
-As an Extension developer, your job is pretty simple: **listen** for the events you're interested in, and react accordingly.
+As an Extension developer, your job is pretty simple: **listen** for the events you're interested in and react accordingly.

 For example:

 * When a discussion is started, Flarum fires the (Discussion)`Started` event.
 A "Twitter Feed" Extension could listen for this event and react by sending a tweet with the discussion's title and URL.
 * When post data is about to be saved to the database, Flarum fires the (post) `Saving` event.
-An "Attachments" Extension could listen for this event and react by validating any uploaded files, and queing them to be saved to the database too.
+An "Attachments" Extension could listen for this event and react by validating any uploaded files and queuing them to be saved to the database too.
 * When the page HTML is about to be rendered, Flarum fires the `Rendering` event.
 A theme Extension could listen for this event and react by adding some CSS code to the page.

 Get the idea?
 Great!
-There are dozens of events you can listen for.
+There are dozens of events you can listen to.
 Looking for a `user` event?
 Head to the [`user`](https://github.com/flarum/core/tree/master/src/User) namespace and then look through the various events.
 Go ahead, have a squiz!

 ### Event Handlers